nuletizia/capacity-approaching-autoencoders/README.md

 # capacity-approaching-autoencoders
 This repository contains the official TensorFlow implementation of the following paper:

--- Capacity-driven Autoencoders for Communications --
+-- N. A. Letizia, A. M. Tonello, "Capacity-driven Autoencoders for Communications," IEEE Open Journal of Communications Society, 2021 --

 If you used the repository for your experiments, please cite the paper.